MAz-Codes/Fragmenta/README.md

 Fragmenta is an open-source desktop application for fine-tuning and generation using Stable Audio Open models.
 Think of this project as a ComfyUI for text-to-audio.
 You can definetly use it only as a user-friendly interface for inference but fine-tuning is made easy here to personlize the models.

-Please note that this is not a comemrcial software made for creating high-fidelity songs or samples.
-Fragmenta is an open-source pipeline, created to facilitate the integration of personalized GenAI technology within the musical workflow for musicians and compsoers without the need for coding or knwoledge of machine learning.
-It is therefore more suitable for experimental music and sonic arts applciations.
+Please note that this is not a commercial software made for creating high-fidelity songs or samples.
+Fragmenta is an open-source pipeline, created to facilitate the integration of personalized GenAI technology within the musical workflow for musicians and composers without the need for coding or knowledge of machine learning.
+It is therefore more suitable for experimental music and sonic arts applications.
 This approach corresponds to my "Bending the Algorithm" approach that seeks artist-first approaches in AI technology.
 For more: https://www.misaghazimi.com

 ## Features